 In early 1843, Britain’s Parliament published a report on the damaging effects of the Industrial Revolution on poor children.
 The Second Report of the Children’s Employment Commission moved Dickens deeply, and he planned to write and publish an inexpensive political pamphlet to encourage commissioners and other lawmakers to do more on behalf of the poor.

 Dickens gave a fundraising speech in October of that year at the Manchester Athenæum, urging workers and employers to come together to combat ignorance with educational reform.
 It was during that visit to Manchester that he realized his greatest ability to influence and inform was not through political tracts and speeches but through his works of fiction.
 In those early days of October 1843, he devised the plot of A Christmas Carol.
-When he returned to his home in London, he worked in a fury to complete the story in time for Christmas publication, and just made it: it was published 175 years ago this week.
+When he returned to his home in London, he worked in a fury to complete the story in time for Christmas publication, and just made it: it was published 176 years ago today.

 It’s true: Hamilton totally earns the hype.
 My sweetheart treated me to a touring company performance of the musical here in Boston last night, and it was the first time either of us had seen it.
 What a tour de force!